 Foundations for skateboard ramps are important and often overlooked.
 For indoor or outdoor you need to have a good connection with the ground for a solid ramp.
 You do not need to fasten the ramps to the ground or floor though.
 If built they ain't gonna move.
 Unless you want them to.

 Keep outdoor ramps "portable".
 Outdoor ramps can get wet and rot with improper contact with the ground.
 You may want to move one day and take the ramp with you.
 There may even be legal reason not to build a permanent structure.

-Many places will have by-laws that restrict or prohibit the use of permanent structures like ramps on many properties.
-That means that the city where you live can fine you or force you to tear down what you have built if it does not fit within the building code.
+Many places will have by-laws that restrict the use of permanent structures like ramps on your property.
+That means that the city where you live could force you to tear down what you have built.
 It is best to avoid those things and make the structures non-permanent.

 The bonus to this is that it will be an easier job and cheaper to build them non-permanent.

-The best foundation for big jobs I will show is compacted structural sand with precast concrete piers and pressure treated 4x4 posts.
-I know of some newer designs that show promise but lets stick with this for now.
-Install a few of these in the right spots and you will have a solid ramp that can be disassembled and moved without destroying the area.
+Use compacted structural sand with precast concrete piers and pressure treated 4x4 posts.
+Like you would for building a deck.
+Install a few of these in the right spots and you will have a solid ramp.
+One that can be disassembled and moved without destroying the area.

 The basic structure

 The basic structure of a good skateboard ramp plan will be: Plywood templates of the shape of the ramp on each end.

 2x4 or similar members spanning from one template to the other.